Call 24/7 (920) 222-2222

 People injured on public lands due to government negligence must take legal action quickly.
 While those injured on private or commercial property have three years to file a claim, there are many reasons why it is best to sue as soon as possible.

-Evidence is required to prove a property owner’s negligence, which is lost over time.
+Evidence is required to prove a property owner’s negligence, which can be lost over time.
 Our Fox Cities premises liabilities lawsuits lawyers can guide you through the post-fall evidence collection process to ensure you have the proof you need to back your claim.

-Eyewitnesses are strong legal evidence that a slip and fall injury was caused by a failure to keep a property safe.
+Eyewitness reports are strong legal evidence that a slip-and-fall injury was caused by a failure to keep a property safe.
 If anyone saw your fall, collect their contact information, and ask for a statement.
 Each passing day, they grow more likely to forget important aspects of your case.

 A premises liability lawyer will know exactly what facts are essential for your case and can contact eyewitnesses to obtain those facts.

 Commercial properties often have security cameras that monitor activity on the property.
 If you promptly start the legal process, you and your lawyer can obtain the tapes from the security camera.
-Security cameras record over old recordings after a short time, sometimes 30 days or less, so waiting to sue results in potentially losing evidence that could help your case.
+Security cameras record over old recordings after a short time, sometimes 30 days or less, to save memory space, so waiting to sue results in potentially losing evidence that could help your case.

-A slip and fall injury can be devastating for the victim, but if you do not document your experience, a court will find it hard to award compensation.
+A slip-and-fall injury can be devastating for the victim, but if they do not document their experience, a court will find it hard to award compensation.
 Collecting documents like incident reports from businesses and landlords, medical records, and photos of the scene is vital to proving another party’s liability in your case.

 Brian Hodgkiss Injury Lawyers Can Help